-Although Froggatt’s population is small today (the population of the civil parish at the last census was only 204), it has a vibrant, close-knit community.
-Locals and visitors alike come together every August for the Froggatt Show, held alongside the river.
+Although the village of Froggatt’s population is small today (the population of the civil parish at the last census was only 204), it has a vibrant, close-knit community.
+Locals of Froggatt, and visitors alike come together every August for the Froggatt Show, held alongside the river.
 There is a Wesleyan Reform Chapel in the village, but no other churches or shops.

 The cosy country pub located on the edge of the village, The Chequers Inn, is well worth a visit.
 It serves wonderful food and is dog-friendly.

 Froggatt is surrounded by stunning countryside, and there are numerous lovely walks in this area.
 The Derwent Valley Heritage Way runs through the village, and there are picturesque riverside paths that lead one way to Calver or in the other direction to Grindleford.

 Towering over the village, Froggatt Edge is a favourite place for climbers and hikers, and affords fantastic views over the surrounding countryside.
 The edge runs on to Curbar Edge and then Baslow Edge, forming part of the famous ‘nine edges’ that run along the Hope Valley and Derwent Valley in this part of the Peak District.